 Belgium consistently scores well in all the main indicators of good living and is good location for expats to live.

 Belgium has a high life standard and ranks among the top 10 in several indicators of the OECD’s Better Life Index, with the average household wealth above the OECD average.
-Besides that, the international presence in Brussels is second only to New York, with some 1,500 institutions employing around 3,000 diplomats, and a base of more than 2,000 European headquarters of multi-national organisations.
+Besides that, the international presence in Brussels is second only to New York, with some 1,500 institutions employing around 3,000 diplomats, and a base of more than 2,000 European headquarters of multi-national organizations.

 There is also an excellent standard of healthcare in Belgium.
-High quality medical care is widely available, enhanced by large university hospitals.
+High-quality medical care is widely available, enhanced by large university hospitals.
 It’s also considered cheaper than the US, and shorter waiting times means Belgium is becoming a hotspot for medical tourism from surrounding countries.

 Belgium is a country to eat, drink and be merry

 When it comes to eating establishments, the country is proud of the choice and quality of its restaurants.
 In fact, Brussels ranks among the top European cities with the most Michelin stars.
-In total, the Michelin Guide for Belgium 2016 featured three restaurants with a three-star rating, 20 restaurants with a two-star rating and 117 restaurants with an one-star rating.
+In total, the Michelin Guide for Belgium 2016 featured three restaurants with a three-star rating, 20 restaurants with a two-star rating, and 117 restaurants with a one-star rating.
 But it’s not just highbrow dining that Belgians excel in.
 According to a 2012 survey by VirtualTourist.com, Brussels was the only western European city in the top 10 destinations in the world for street food.
-You can see the top Belgian foods to try.
+You can see the best Belgian foods to try.

 If you’re a beer drinker, you’ll find yourself in the capital of great an unique beers.
 All major cities and towns have bars of all types, from trendy lounges to old Flemish hostelries serving an array of the best-tasting and most interesting beers in the world.
 In fact, in Belgium, beer is even a ‘religious’ affair, with Trappist monks having brewed and sold their own beer for centuries.